 Autumn is just around the corner so instead of watching your summer colour wilt, start preparing for next years Spring growth.
 Planting Spring flowering bulbs can be easy and rewarding if you get started early, so here are our tips to making sure you have a show stopping bloom next Spring:

-After the destruction caused by Storm Ali you may have been looking over your wind-battered garden with a little despair.
+Last year it was Storm Ali, this year the UK is going to be feeling the effects of heavy rain and high winds from Hurricane Lorenzo at the start of the month.
+However, a storm battered garden at this time of year can be quickly remedied!
 Thankfully it’s the perfect time for pruning if you haven’t begun already and will prevent damage from further storms we will not doubt be experiencing later in the year.

 How long do you plan in advanced for Christmas?
 Do you pull out the same, slightly beaten artificial tree from the attic or does the excitement of a real, traditional Christmas tree really cement the feeling that the festive season is here?
 With the trend in recyclables and eradication of unnecessary plastics in full force a fresh tree is also the most environmentally friendly option.